FM(LEGAL) - STUDENT ACTIVITIES

 A coach of an interscholastic athletics team may not authorize a student's return to play.

 The superintendent or designee shall supervise an athletic trainer or other person responsible for compliance with the return-to-play protocol.
 The person who has supervisory responsibilities may not be a coach of an interscholastic athletics team.

 Education Code 38.157

 These provisions do not:

-- Waive any immunity from liability of the District or of District officers or employees;
+- Waive any immunity from liability of a district or of district officers or employees;

-- Create any liability for a cause of action against the District or against District officers or employees;
+- Create any liability for a cause of action against a district or against district officers or employees;

 - Waive any immunity from liability under Civil Practice and Remedies Code 74.151; or

 - Create any cause of action or liability for a member of a concussion oversight team arising from the injury or death of a student participating in an interscholastic athletics practice or competition, based on service or participation on the concussion oversight team.